annyhe/example-create-react-app-express/README.md

 - move favorites up to App from Closet
 - favorites should not be displayed, unless on the favorites page/by the favorites component
 - onclick heart shoud add the comboID to the 'favorite' state on App
+- on toggle favorite: if favorited combination key was in state there AND it was true, delete it, else set to true

+- on toggle favorite in favorite container: should remove it

 > Example on using create-react-app with a Node Express Backend